newagi/README.md/README.md

 Vision:

-NEWAGI envisions a future where artificial intelligence and human intelligence coalesce to create a smarter, more connected, and innovative world.
+NEWAGI envisions a future where machine learning augmented intelligence and human intelligence coalesce to create a smarter, more connected, and innovative world.
 By continuously enhancing its neural architecture, expanding its wisdom, and pushing the limits of generative intelligence, NEWAGI aims to be at the forefront of the current technological nexus point, empowering humanity to achieve unprecedented levels of success and abundance.

 # NEWAGI neural enhanced wisdom augmented generative intelligence